clicknium/clicknium-docs/doc/concepts/locator.md

 ## Locator Editor
   ![edit locator](../img/vscode-edit-locator.png)

-The detail page of locator editor is organized with two parts, left and right.
+The detailed page of locator editor is organized with two parts.
-- Left part: displays locator tiers as XML based view
+- Left part: display locator tiers as XML based view
-- Right part：displays the attribute details for the selected XML node on the left part.
+- Right display the attribute details for the selected XML node on the left part.

 - Checkbox ①: Select the locator tier.
 The unchecked tier will be ignored when locating the UI element.
 - Checkbox ②：Select the properties for the selected locator tier.
 This unselected properties will be ignored when locating the UI element.